jzimmerman135/float/README.md

 ### FTML spec

-Ftml is the same as html except you have an additional tag
+Ftml is the same as html except you have an additional tag: `<#include src='filepath.ftml'>

+You can also pass variables to the include tag.

+Here is an example:

 `<#include src='partials/nav.ftml' button="Order" dest="order.ftml">`